On feminism… To be or not to be?

 We should utilise our differences as strengths.
 Perhaps by acknowledging our differences we could build a society that is stronger…

 Yes, not all jobs are equal pay, but we’re pretty damn close ladies.
-I don’t believe in shaming men if they work hard at their role.
+I don’t believe in shaming men if they work hard at their roles.
 Perhaps they’ve earned the extra bonus they took home at the end of the year?
 Perhaps they did it for their family?

 “There are three types of lies — lies, damn lies, and statistics.”Benjamin Disraeli